Bert S. Gregory

 November 16, 1868 - October 25, 1922

-Narcotics Inspector Bert S. Gregory died on October 25, 1922, from an accidental gunshot wound.
-Inspector Gregory was shot on October 24, 1922, when his weapon accidently discharged.
+Narcotics Inspector Bert S. Gregory died on October 25, 1922 from an accidental gunshot wound, the day after his weapon accidently discharged.
 He was 53 years of age at the time of his death.

 Inspector Gregory's courage, general intelligence, and adaptability for law enforcement earned him an appointment under the Harrison Narcotic Law.
 Previously, he had served as Deputy Sheriff of Iron County, Missouri, for several years and later was promoted to Sheriff.
 From 1899 to 1903, he held this position which had also been held by both his father and grandfather.
 In addition, Inspector Gregory also served as Deputy Sheriff of Madison County, Missouri, for approximately one year and the Deputy County Collector of Ironton, Missouri, from 1915 to 1917.
 After receiving an appointment under the Harrison Narcotics Act, he entered on duty as a Deputy Collector on January 1, 1918, and transferred to the Revenue Agent's Office as an Internal Revenue Inspector on May 19, 1919.